opral/monorepo/inlang/source-code/paraglide/paraglide-next/README.md

 #### How language-detection works

-The adapter follows these steps to determine the language.
+Paraglide-Next follows these steps to determine the language.

-- First, the adapter will try to determine the language based on the URL.
+- First, it will try to determine the language based on the URL.
 - If that fails, it will look for a `NEXT_LOCALE` cookie.
 - If that isn't available either, it will try to negotiate the language based on the `Accept-Language` header.
 - Finally, it will fall back to the default language.